-Blood sampling or blood collection is essential procedure in modern medicine.
-The blood can be taken from vein where it is called venous blood collection or arteries where it is called arterial blood collection.
+Blood sampling or blood collection method is an essential procedure in modern medicine.
+The blood can be taken from a vein where it is called venous blood collection or arteries where it is called arterial blood collection.
 Minute quantities of blood can be taken from various sites by pricking the skin.

 Purpose of Blood Collection